Track mileage automatically

 Rates for travel expenses

-If you are given a travel allowance, you will still want to carefully track your expenses to substantiate them if needed.
-It is very important to have your travel expenses covered since, due to the Tax Cut and Jobs Act, unreimbursed employee expenses will not be tax deductible until 2026.
+If you’re given a travel allowance, you will still want to carefully track your expenses to show proof if needed.
+It’s very important to have your travel expenses covered since, due to the Tax Cut and Jobs Act, unreimbursed employee expenses will not be tax deductible until 2026.

 FAQ